lobofoltran/aws-cloud-native-playground/README.md

 - `staging`
 - `prod`

-Each environment can have different sizing, scaling, and cost characteristics while sharing the same Terraform modules.
+Each environment:
+- Shares the same Terraform modules
+- Can differ in size, scaling, and cost
+- Is isolated at the infrastructure level

 ---